wisskirchenj/ai-azure/README.md

 This repository contains a demo application - and for testing purpose - that connects to ai.exxeta API deployed at Azure OpenAI.
 Currently the usage is only via CLI-tools as http(ie), curl or Postman.
-But a simple UI will probably be provided soon.
+A first simple draft Thymeleaf UI is now provided.

 A future deployment to the cloud *may be possible*, e.g. to provide access via RAG to training material by a specialised chat bot.